[Revised - April 9, 2021]

 The Shuttleworth-Wallace theory used for evaporation assumes a bare soil under a canopy that is uniformly distributed vertically and horizontally.
 Snow evaporation for tall leafless canopies is not handled well by the Shuttleworth-Gurney parameterization of canopy resistances; consequently a severe and arbitrary correction factor is required.
 Aerodynamic resistances assume neutral stability in both daytime and nighttime; this may be one cause of the snow evaporation problem.

-There is no provision in BROOK90 for internal calculation of phenology or growth.
+There is no provision in BROOK90 for internal calculation of phenology or growth, but the parameters involved can be changed during a run by using an external script such as AutoIt.

 BROOK90 has no provision for spatial distribution of parameters in the horizontal and no provision for lateral transfer of water to adjacent downslope areas.
 There is only a single, first order groundwater reservoir.
 There is no channel routing.

-LWF-BROOK90 is a modification of Version 3.1F by Martin Kennel and his colleagues in Germany.
-They added a front end with graphics output, vanGenuchten soil parameterization, stand development over time, and temperature-dependent phenology.
+LWF-BROOK90 - The first, and still the only main branch of BROOK90, is LWF-BROOK90, a modification of Version 3.1F by Martin Kennel and his colleagues in Munich, Germany.
+It adds vanGenuchten soil parameterization, stand development over time, temperature-dependent phenology, and graphics output.
 LWF-BROOK90 has been widely used in Europe.
-Documentation is Hammel, K. and M. Kennel.
+It is documented in Hammel, K. and M. Kennel.
 2001.
 Charakterisierung und Analyse der Wasserverfügbarkeit und des Wasserhaushalts von Waldstandorten in Bayern mit dem Simulationsmodell BROOK90.
 Forstliche Forschungsberichte München 185.

 This model is dedicated to three deceased colleagues and friends who supported and contributed to the BROOK models: Bob Pierce, Hans Keller, and Cindy Veen.